Request for increase in health budget tabled to PM

 “Patients should be treated with respect.
 Our vision is to strengthen PIMS as a premier tertiary care institute in academics, research and innovative clinical ground-breaking procedures,” Aamer stated at the symposium, which focuses on current research, technological advances, and hands-on practice through training workshops for medical, dental and nursing professionals and postgraduate students.

 Aamer pledged to turn Islamabad into a model health city.
 “We want to introduce a pro-poor health system, starting from Islamabad district, as a model to revive people’s confidence in the public sector’s capacity to deliver quality healthcare.
-Concrete steps have been taken to improve the health sector,” the Minister stated, promising vital improvements in the near future.
-Referring to the four new hospitals to be built in the outskirts of Islamabad, the Minister assured that construction work of the hospital in Taramri Chowk would begin next month.
+Concrete steps have been taken to improve the health sector,” the minister stated.

-“Advancements in medical profession are based on continuous research and education.
-Our aim is to improve the quality of medical education and training—both at the under-graduate as well as the postgraduate levels and also to promote a culture of evidence-based practice of clinical service delivery,” the Minister stated while also promising upgradation of basic health units in Islamabad.

 “Patients should be treated with respect.
 Our vision is to strengthen PIMS as a premier tertiary care institute in academics, research and innovative clinical ground-breaking procedures,” Aamer stated at the symposium, which focuses on current research, technological advances, and hands-on practice through training workshops for medical, dental and nursing professionals and postgraduate students.

 Aamer pledged to turn Islamabad into a model health city.
 “We want to introduce a pro-poor health system, starting from Islamabad district, as a model to revive people’s confidence in the public sector’s capacity to deliver quality healthcare.
-Concrete steps have been taken to improve the health sector,” the Minister stated, promising vital improvements in the near future.
-Referring to the four new hospitals to be built in the outskirts of Islamabad, the Minister assured that construction work of the hospital in Taramri Chowk would begin next month.
+Concrete steps have been taken to improve the health sector,” the minister stated.

-“Advancements in medical profession are based on continuous research and education.
-Our aim is to improve the quality of medical education and training—both at the under-graduate as well as the postgraduate levels and also to promote a culture of evidence-based practice of clinical service delivery,” the Minister stated while also promising upgradation of basic health units in Islamabad.